Tools

 Here is a set of apps I love to use day to day.
 Special thanks to their creators.

 • Sublime Text - A very cool text editor.
-(Free to try, but have to buy to keep using)
+The king of speed.

 • SciPy - Scientific computing for Python.
 The reason I switched from Matlab to Python!